Officers of the Chapter

 Clif Colbert '09

 Clif Colbert represents the class of 2009 and the 6th company Jackalopes.
 He served six and half years of active duty as a Surface Warfare Officer with multiple deployments across Africa and Europe.
 He transitioned to the Naval Reserve and civilian employment where he splits his time between J.P.
 Morgan and the Defense Innovation Unit.
-He lives in Las Colinas with his wife Mattie who is due in early 2020 with their first child.
+He lives in Las Colinas with his wife Mattie and their first child.

 Matthew Graham '10